Braintree (Notley Cross) services

-In 2004 Heritage Braintree proposed a service area here, which they called Notley Park.
+Heritage Braintree proposed a service area here in 2004, which they called Notley Park.
 It had two drive thru restaurants, a Sleep Inn hotel and a petrol station.
 Planning permission was granted.
 Curiously, despite it being the 21st century, the design included two parking spaces at the back designated for "ladies only".

 The hotel opened in December 2007, but a last-minute change saw it become the first Purple Hotel in the country.
 This brand didn't last long, and in 2009 it became Blueberry Hotel.
 It soon changed again to Hampton by Hilton, and in 2012 it became Holiday Inn Express.

-In 2010, despite there still being no restaurant, the road layout was changed to make space for one large restaurant instead of the previously planned two.
+As there was still no restaurant, the road layout was changed in 2010 to make space for one large restaurant instead of the previously planned two.
 The Toby Carvery eventually opened in 2012.

-Unusually the petrol station was the last part of the development to open, only opening in 2016.
-At this point it could finally be considered a full service area, and gained official signage from the A120.
+Unusually, the petrol station was the last part of the development to open, only opening in 2016.
+At this point it could finally be considered a full service area, and it gained official signage from the A120.

 |Great Dunmow (9 miles)|